acegi/acegi-standard-project/README.md

 several open source projects maintained by Acegi Technology.
-It integrates build pipeline services (eg GitHub Actions) and plugins for test coverage (JaCoCo, Codecov), build quality (reproducible builds, dependency updates, dependency duplication), code quality (PMD, Checkstyle, Spotbugs, XML formatting), licenses (headers, third party usage summaries), JAR packaging (manifest metadata, assembly), plugin sites, releases (OSS Sonatype) etc.
+It integrates build pipeline services (eg GitHub Actions) and plugins for test coverage (JaCoCo, Codecov), build quality (reproducible builds, dependency updates, dependency usage, dependency duplication), code quality (PMD, Checkstyle, Spotbugs, source duplication, XML formatting), licenses (headers, third party usage summaries), JAR packaging (manifest metadata, assembly), plugin sites, releases (OSS Sonatype) etc.

 ## Performing A Release

-Project inheriting from Acegi Standard Project are configured with a continuous integration pipeine that attempts a release deployment on every Git push.
-Any person with commits access to these projects can perform an official release by by editing the relevant project POM versions (ie discard the `-SNAPSHOT` suffix) and creating a tag.
-Alternately, a project maintainer can locally execute `mvn -Prelease-tag release:clean release:prepare` to prepare the release.
+Project inheriting from Acegi Standard Project are configured with a continuous integration pipeline that attempts a JAR deployment on every Git push.
+Any person with commits access to these projects can initiate a versioned release by editing the relevant project POM versions (ie discard the `-SNAPSHOT` suffix) and creating a tag.
+Alternately, a project maintainer can locally execute `mvn -Prelease-tag release:clean release:prepare` to initiate a versioned release.

 ## License